Printing the Transparency

 Insert your image onto a Word Doc and resize it according to how large or small you want the design to be.
 This image is stretched to fit an 8.5"x11" with a minimum of .5 inch border around all 4 sides.
 Make sure you're working with an image large enough to stretch this big before it gets pixelated.
 If you can see pixelation then it will appear on your stencil as well.

 Transparency film will have a smooth glossy side, and a rough/textured side.
 Make sure when you load the transparency into your printer, it will be printed on the rough side.
 The smooth side of the transparency will prevent the printer ink from drying and will smear.
 Tip: If it's hard to tell which side of the transparency is the printable side, lightly dab a corner of the transparency with moisture.
-The rough side will be tacky.
+The printable coated side will feel tacky.

 Remove any printer paper if necessary.